jsulopzs/jsulopz/README.md

 1. [YouTube](https://youtube.com/c/pythonresolver/)
 2. [Blog](https://blog.pythonassembly.com/)

-How did I end up teaching Online Lessons to people from all over the world?
+How did I end up teaching Online Lessons to people from all over the world (including Doctors from Harvard & Oxford Univiersities)?

-Since 2017, I acknoledge [my gambling addiction](https://medium.com/@jesusloplar/buenas-tardes-me-llamo-jes%C3%BAs-l%C3%B3pez-enfermo-lud%C3%B3pata-en-rehabilitaci%C3%B3n-7566c17ee56) with online sports and started my recovery process.
+On January 17th of 2017, I acknoledged [my gambling addiction](https://medium.com/@jesusloplar/buenas-tardes-me-llamo-jes%C3%BAs-l%C3%B3pez-enfermo-lud%C3%B3pata-en-rehabilitaci%C3%B3n-7566c17ee56) with online sports and started my recovery process.

 I didn't have any money and I had to earn it to sustain myself in University (my parents also helped, 70% of the budget).